MicrosoftDocs/learn/learn-pr/wwl-data-ai/monitor-responses-events-azure-cosmos-db-sql-api/includes/3-understand-transient-errors.md

 ## Required ports are blocked

-Verify that the following ports are enabled for the NoSQL API.
+Verify that the following ports are enabled for the SQL API.

 | **Connection mode** | **Supported protocol** | **Supported SDKs** | **API/Service port** |
 | :--- | :--- | :--- | :--- |